 Meishan Pig conservation and preservation is a complex task.
 The management of the American Meishan Breeders Association would like to give special thanks to the following people.
-These individuals have generously donated their time and expertise to assisting in the effort to craft a strategy to conserve the Meishan breed in North America.
+These individuals have generously donated their time and expertise to assist in the effort to craft a strategy to conserve the Meishan breed in North America.
 While the A.M.B.A. has drawn on many sources throughout this process these individuals have been especially helpful.
-They have both acted as a sounding boards for potential strategies, and provided insight into the history of Meishans in the U.S. Further they provided feedback on the concepts which are the foundation of the A.M.B.A.
+They have both acted as a sounding boards for potential strategies, and provided insight into the history of Meishans in the U.S. Further, they provided feedback on the concepts which are the foundation of the A.M.B.A.
 As this process moves forward the A.M.B.A. will continue to seek their input and continues to be grateful for their commitment to Meishan genetic preservation

 C.F.
-Curtiss Distinguished Professor in
+Curtiss Distinguished Professor in Agriculture and Life Sciences;

-Animal Agriculture, Iowa State University.
+M.E.
+Ensminger Chair in International Animal Agriculture, Iowa State University.

-In addition the A.M.B.A. is deeply indebted to several geneticists at the USDA Meat Animal Research Center in Clay NE. and the USDA Plant and Animal Genetic Resources Preservation Unit in Fort Collin CO. for their insights and contributions to this effort.
+In addition the A.M.B.A. is deeply indebted to several geneticists at the USDA Meat Animal Research Center in Clay NE., and the USDA Plant and Animal Genetic Resources Preservation Unit in Fort Collin CO., for their insights and contributions to this effort.
 We are also grateful to the staff and personnel in the University of Illinois Department of Animal Sciences for their willingness to provide assistance in compiling an accurate history of the Meishan breed in the United States